fleschutz/PowerShell/Docs/cd-pics.md

-## cd-pics.ps1 - Change the working directory to the user's pictures folder
+## cd-pics.ps1 - Sets the working directory to the user's pictures folder

-cd-pics.ps1
+This script changes the working directory to the user's pictures folder.

 ## Parameters
 ```powershell